-- A collaborative site featuring a large number of open web game development tutorials.
-Hasn't been very active recently, but still holds some nice resources.
+A collaborative site featuring a large number of open web game development tutorials.
+Has not been very active recently, but still holds some nice resources.

 - Creative JS

-- An online book, written by Bob Nystrom, which discusses programming patterns in the context of game development with the aim of helping game developers produce more effective, efficient code.
+An online book, written by Bob Nystrom, which discusses programming patterns in the context of game development with the aim of helping game developers produce more effective and efficient code.

 - Gamedev.js Weekly

-- Weekly newsletter about HTML5 game development, sent every Friday.
+Weekly newsletter about HTML game development, sent every Friday.
 Contains the latest articles, tutorials, tools, and resources.

 - HTML5 Game Engine

-- List of the most popular HTML5 game frameworks along with their rating, features and samples.
+List of the most popular HTML game frameworks along with their rating, features and samples.